Earlier this week the top 10 highest earning DJ’s of 2017 list was unveiled by Forbes, and once again, Calvin Harris comes out on top.

 Nervo, for example, is a duo of successful EDM DJ’s that play all the big festivals and produce their own (and others) music.
 It’s only a matter of time before other female DJ top acts break through and make it big, I’m fully convinced of that.

 DJ’s and Producers, same thing?

 Then the producer/DJ angle.
 Many, or better, most of my favorite DJ’s out there are first DJ’s and then occasional producers.
-But they are mostly known for their DJing skills and in depth music knowledge.
-The ability to take an audience through a journey of sound is a rare talent, and it goes beyond properly mixing two tracks together.
+But they are mostly known for their DJing skills and in-depth music knowledge.
+The ability to take an audience on a journey of sound is a rare talent, and it goes beyond properly mixing two tracks together.